Thayanantham-Nitharshana/PROJECT-MANAGEMENT/README.md

 # PROJECT-MANAGEMENT

+I have created a sample project management report to enhance my knowledge in project management.
+This report will also be useful for students studying project management.

 1. Introduction

 This report outlines the project management tasks undertaken for a sample project.
 It includes planning, execution, monitoring, and completion phases to ensure successful project delivery within scope, time, and budget constraints.